rmolinari/thesis_1999/1999_thesis.typ

 $
   validPattern = finseq(prelimRow); angletup(finalRow).
 $
 The names are intended to be somewhat mnemonic.
-"Cramped" refers to a row in which cycles are prevented from reaching state 4 by the presence of a cycle in that row in state 5/6.
-These cycles have their style cramped: they must bide their time in state 3 waiting for the chance to go to state 4 later.
-A "#patternname("prelim")" row is one that isn't the last in the list: the row after it also has at least one cycle not in state 0.
+"Cramped" refers to a row in which cycles are prevented from reaching state~4 by the presence of a cycle in that row in state~5/6.
+These cycles have their style cramped: they must bide their time in state~3 waiting for the chance to go to state~4 later.
+A "#patternName("prelim")" row is one that isn't the last in the list: the row after it also has at least one cycle not in state 0.

 When we want to make it clear how long a finite sequence is, we subscript the sequence with its length, like so: